hazzard993/love-typescript-template/README.md

 Requires [Yarn](https://www.npmjs.com/package/yarn) and [LÖVE 2D](https://love2d.org/).

+You can click `Use this template` to clone this repo, or download it as a zip.

 > `love` should be accessible from the command line.
 [This guide](https://love2d.org/wiki/PATH) specifies how to do that

-You can use `Use this template` to clone this repo, or download it as a zip.

 ```sh
 yarn                # install dependencies